psibi/yesod-rest/README.md

 primary purpose of this repository is to use Yesod as a API server backend and do the frontend development using a tool like React or Angular.
 So, I will most likely remove `yesod-form` and other related code which is not required.
+Also, If I'm happy with this, I will try to integrate this as a stack template.

 # Demo: